On the worldsheet S matrix of the AdS3/CFT2 mixed-flux mirror model: Mirror theory

 While it is not possible to invert~\eqref{eq:exact_mirror_dispersion_relations} and write the mirror dispersion $\tilde{\omega}$ in terms of elementary functions, it is immediate to see that for $\tilde{p} \in \mathbb{R}$ and $m\neq0$, $\tilde{\omega}$ picks up an imaginary part.
-By applying the same type of expansion performed for the string model, which in this case corresponds to replace $\tilde{\omega} \to \tilde{\omega}/T$ and take $T \gg 1$, we obtain
+The mirror Zhukovsky variables can then be written by performing the same double Wick rotation in~\eqref{eq:Zhukovsky}, and this gives the integrability prediction for the exact S~matrix (or at least, for its matrix part).

-This is exactly the dispersion relation for the left ($m=+1$) and right ($m=-1$) particles obtained in~\eqref{dispersion_relations_zy_and_barzbary_mirror} from the Lagrangian expansion.
-We conclude that performing a mirror transformation on the energies and momenta and then expanding in large $T$ is equivalent to expanding first and then performing the mirror transformation.
-The same type of argument applies at the level of the Zhukovsky variables; for this reason, the S-matrix elements summarised in equations~\eqref{eq:massive_massive_mirror_S_matrices}, \eqref{eq:massive_massless_mirror_S_matrices} and~\eqref{eq:massless_massless_mirror_S_matrices} need to correspond to the limit of the non-perturbative mirror S-matrix elements obtained from the bootstrap.
+By applying the same type of expansion as we did for the string model, which in this case corresponds to replace $\tilde{\omega} \to \tilde{\omega}/T$ and take $T \gg 1$, we can work out the dispersion and S-matrix order by order in~$1/T$.
+At leading order the mirror dispersion can be simply written as